 We didn’t stop on Pyramid Lake Island but we could have pulled up in our kayaks and enjoyed the view from a park bench.
 We returned instead on foot to see it from a different angle.
 The scenic little island was alive with birds and visitors.

 Paddling Pyramid Lake gives you a chance to see the mountains from another perspective.
 And at the end of the paddle, a swim, a beach and an ice cream awaits.
 That’s a pretty sweet way to spend an afternoon.

 Soak in the Miette Hot Springs

 You can rent bathing suits and towels at the pool.
-Prices are a very reasonable $6.05 per adult and $5.15 for youth.
+Prices are a very reasonable $6.05 per adult and $5.15 for youth and those over 65.
 In the summer the springs are open from 9 AM until 11 PM.

 By the time we got back to Jasper we were ravenous.
 Immediately we made our way to Fomoso Neopolitan Pizza – because who doesn’t like a delicious, thin crust pizza at the end of the day?
 And that was our day – a full one but a great one.